 Also, a single layer of concealer usually won’t work.
 You need a treatment you apply directly to the blemish and usually also a layer of foundation in your natural skin tone.
 A concealer in your skin tone, however, will not cancel out redness in a pimple.

 When you conceal a pimple, you don’t want it to break out more.
 That is why concealer is best applied with a brush.
-A brush needs to be thin enough that you could use it to apply makeup at the corner of your eyes, and firm enough that it will not cake makeup all over your face.
-It’s easy to lose brushes, and best to keep them in a bag.
+A brush needs to be thin enough that you could use it to apply makeup at the corner of your eyes, and firm enough that your face will not cake with makeup.
+It’s easy to lose brushes, so it is best to keep them in a bag.